-LuAnn De Lesseps Is Doing Well After Husband Tom D’Agostino Divorce Drama And He’s Already Dating
+LuAnn De Lesseps Is Doing Well After Husband Tom D’Agostino Divorce Drama, And He’s Already Dating

 LuAnn De Lesseps is reportedly refusing her life after her messy split from Tom D’Agostino last month.

-According to a new report, the 52-year-old Real Housewives of New York City star is doing well after her breakup but when it comes to her highly-publicized divorce, the split was “hard” and “shocking.”
+According to a new report, the 52-year-old Real Housewives of New York City star is doing well after her breakup, but when it comes to her highly-publicized divorce, the split was “hard” and “shocking.”

 On September 8, Us Weekly magazine said that LuAnn De Lesseps is focused on her many business ventures and her two kids, including Victoria and Noel De Lesseps, as she moves on from her short-lived marriage to Tom D’Agostino.